Review: Skoda Kamiq (2019)

 What have we been asked about the Skoda Kamiq (2019)?

 Every day we're asked hundreds of questions from car buyers and owners through Ask Honest John.
 Our team of experts, including the nation's favourite motoring agony uncle - Honest John himself - answer queries and conudrums ranging from what car to buy to how to care for it as an owner.
 If you could do with a spot of friendly advice before buying you're next car, get in touch and we'll do what we can to help.

 What Cars Are Similar To The Skoda Kamiq (2019)?

-Key attributes of the this model are: Comfortable seats, Family friendly, Large boot, Motorway cruiser, Quiet cabin, Rear legroom, Refined ride, Room for a buggy, Petrol engine and Versatile interior.
+Key attributes of the this model are: Comfortable seats, Family friendly, Generous head room, Large boot, Motorway cruiser, Petrol engine, Quiet cabin, Raised driving position, Refined ride, Room for a buggy and Versatile interior.